 With the pandemic dominating the short-term outlook, the longer-term advantages of Emerging Markets companies become more important in the pursuit of return.

-The Rise of Megacities
+The rise of megacities

-Urbanisation remains a powerful force in emerging markets, with cities swelling in population as jobs migrate from the countryside.
+Urbanization remains a powerful force in emerging markets, with cities swelling in population as jobs migrate from the countryside.
 There are already 20 “mega-cities” (i.e. with over 10 million population), and the number is projected to grow to 30 by 2030 – largely within the Asia-Pacific region—and 9 of the 10 largest cities will be in emerging markets.1

 Source: United Nations, Department of Economic and Social Affairs.
 Forecasts are inherently limited and should not be relied upon as indicators of actual or future performance.

-In emerging markets, urbanisation generally brings growth of the middle class.
-For example, the Asia Pacific region in particular is expected to see middle income growth skyrocket by 2030 with 3.5 billion people in the middle class—over 150% growth in just 15 years.2
+- The Asia Pacific region in particular is expected to see middle income growth skyrocket by 2030 with 3.5 billion people in the middle class—over 150% growth in just 15 years.2

 Emerging markets are adopting newer disruptive technologies and adapting to digital life faster than developed markets.